Erbology

 A food becomes a pseudocereal by virtue of how we eat it.
 And, since amaranth has been eaten much like any other grain for thousands of years, it happily sits within the pseudocereal family.

-Amaranth grain is smaller than other ‘grains’ such as quinoa, and looks quite seed-like.
-It has a pleasant, nutty flavor, and it’s also very versatile.
-You can eat amaranth grain in place of rice, bulgar or quinoa alongside a hot savory meal.
+Amaranth grain is smaller than other 'grains' such as quinoa, and looks quite seed-like.
+It has a pleasant, nutty flavour, and it's also very versatile.
+You can eat amaranth grain in place of rice, bulgar or quinoa alongside a hot savoury meal.
 When cooked with liquid it has a thickening effect similar to that of oats.

-However, amaranth also works very well with sweet flavors.
+However, amaranth also works very well with sweet flavours.
 It can be ground into a brilliant gluten-free flour and used in baking.
-Its nutty flavor works brilliantly in cakes and cookies.
+Its nutty flavour works brilliantly in cakes and cookies.

 So, now you know how easy it is to use amaranth, let’s look at its benefits.